mstilkerich/carddavclient/doc/QUIRKS.md

 - Davical does not support multiple prop-filter subfilters, it ignores all but the first one
   - https://gitlab.com/davical-project/awl/-/merge\_requests/19
 - `BUG_MULTIPARAM_NOINDIVIDUAL_MATCH`: see Sabre/DAV
+- `BUG_CASESENSITIVE_NAMES`: In addressbook-query, Davical treats property and group names case sensitive, i.e. when search for a property `email` it will not match an `EMAIL` property in a VCard.
+However, according to RFC 6350, names of properties and groups are case insensitive.
+Parameter names in param-filter appear to be correctly treated as case insensitive.

 ### Radicale (used by Synology Contacts App)